-Preparing for a fitness test to get selected into a training program as well as training for the selection course is an incredible challenge.
-Many people in the military, police, and firefighter communities seeking to advance into special operations, special tactics, and rescue diver type find themselves in this dilemma.
+Preparing for a fitness test to get selected into a training program, as well as training for the selection course, is an incredible challenge.
+Many people in the military, police and firefighter communities seeking to advance into special operations, special tactics and rescue diver types find themselves in this dilemma.
 Here is an email from one such tactical athlete:

 Stew, I hope I have given myself enough time to prepare for the selection course PFT I am preparing for in the military.
-What do you recommend for a fitness test that contains pushups, sit-ups, pullups, a 1.5 mile run.
+What do you recommend for a fitness test that contains push-ups, sit-ups, pull-ups and a 1.5-mile run.
 The following training will be tougher than the test, so I need to up my game at the same time as preparing for the PT test.
 Any recommendations on a "PFT Starter Kit" for a test about two months away?

 Here is where I recommend you start if you want to build it yourself:

-Do not do the same muscle groups on back to back days – give yourself a day in between to not do upper body PT.
-You can work legs, do more running, swimming, and rucking depending upon the type of selection you are seeking to attend.
+Do not do the same muscle groups on back to back days.
+Give yourself a day in between not to do upper-body PT.
+You can work legs and do more running, swimming and rucking, depending upon the type of selection you are seeking to attend.
 Some other technique tips.

-PS – if your training requires rucking or weight carry of gear (back pack, SCBA, body armor), you may want to add in some lifting, rucking, or weight vest workouts when doing your calisthenics workouts.
+PS: if your training requires rucking or carrying gear (backpack; a self-contained breathing apparatus, or SCBA; body armor), you may want to add in some lifting, rucking or weight-vest workouts when doing your calisthenics workouts.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.